Skip to main content

 The Hypothalamic-Pituitary-Adrenal (HPA) axis is the body’s central stress response system.
 The hypothalamus releases CRH, which signals the pituitary to release ACTH, which in turn tells the adrenal glands to produce cortisol.
 Some growth hormone secretagogues, particularly earlier generation GHRPs, have been shown in clinical research to have a modest stimulatory effect on the HPA axis.
 This means they can cause a small release of ACTH and, consequently, cortisol, alongside the desired GH release.

 While this effect is often minimal with newer, more selective peptides like Ipamorelin, it remains a critical consideration for long-term therapy.
-A persistent, even minor, elevation in can have significant metabolic consequences.
+A persistent, even minor, elevation in cortisol can have significant metabolic consequences.
 Cortisol’s primary role is to mobilize energy, which it does in part by increasing blood glucose.

 Over time, this can desensitize cells to insulin, contributing to a state of insulin resistance.
 This is a key point of intersection, where a therapy designed to promote anabolism and repair could inadvertently introduce a catabolic and metabolically disruptive signal.